Unfolding Further

 Touring Brompton Maintenance

-Even the most reliable of bikes are subject to wear and tear during a tour and any part has the potential to fail and stop you on the road.
+Even the most reliable bicycle is subject to wear and tear during a tour and some parts have the potential to fail and stop you on the road.
 Like most cycling tourists, I am not an experienced mechanic and in a dozens tours with different type of bikes I have so far completed, I mostly had to deal with fixing punctures and some basic gearing or brakes adjustments.

 Although some people are doing exactly that, I would not recommend a Brompton bike for unsupported extreme expeditions or round the world trips where you will be spending weeks without the chance to access basic facilites or other forms of transportation should you need to.